Ephraim Kishon: Chess

 Kishon was a lifelong chess enthusiast, and took an early interest in chess-playing computers.
 In 1990, German chess computer manufacturer Hegener & Glaser together with Fidelity produced the Kishon Chesster, a chess computer distinguished by the spoken comments it would make during a game.
-Kishon wrote the comments to be humorous, but were also carefully chosen to be relevant to chess and the position in the game.
+Kishon wrote the comments to be humorous, but they were also carefully chosen to be relevant to chess and the position in the game.